-So, here is the insanely simple broth that I make one or two times per week to save me from the blight of modern women.
+This is a recipe for insanely simple broth that I make one or two times per week.
 Bone broth contains the building blocks of connective tissue which needs to be strong if we are to prevent stretch marks, wrinkles, cellulite, dull hair, bad knees, back pain…

 Bone Broth is amazing!